 Fun fact, the mermaid statue has been the victim of vandalism numerous times (paint, beheading…twice, and an arm sawed off) but she always is restored to maintain her place in the harbor!
 Be sure to snag a picture.
 We recommend going at sunset!

 Calling all lovers of art!
-For about $10 a ticket (for those under 30), you can see an amazing assortment of gorgeous paintings, sculptures, and other priceless pieces located only in Copenhagen.
+For about $15 a ticket (for those over 18 and under 26), you can see an amazing assortment of gorgeous paintings, sculptures, and other priceless pieces located only in Copenhagen.
 Buy tickets online before you go to avoid the lines.

 The Christus

 Chances are you've probably seen replicas of this famous marble statue.
-Constructed by Bertel Thorvaldsen's, the original Christus is standing in The Church of Our Lady and is said to be the most perfect statue of Christ in the world.
+Constructed by Bertel Thorvaldsen, the original Christus is standing in the Church of Our Lady and is said to be the most perfect statue of Christ in the world.
 The statues of the twelve apostles (with Paul replacing Judas) are pretty amazing too.

 Kastellat